- Oklahoma state record for 24-hour snowfall happened February 9, 2011

 2011 would go on record to be 3rd snowiest year, with February of 2011 being ranked at #1 for the snowiest Februaries.

-The month started with a record snowfall in Tulsa.
+The month started with record snowfall in Tulsa.
 About a week later, more snow and drastically cold temperatures would roll in.

 A strong storm system moved through the area allowing for cold arctic air to spill south into Green Country.
 This storm wasn't as strong as the system that moved through just a week prior, but a thin snow band remained almost stationary across northern parts of Green Country.